-Portland Arch Nature Preserve is a 1.4 mile lightly trafficked loop trail located near Attica, IN that features a river and is rated as moderate.
+Portland Arch Nature Preserve is a 1.4 mile lightly trafficked loop trail located near Attica, Indiana that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Bear Creek flows through a deep ravine with high rock walls.
 It is joined by a small tributary stream that has carved an opening through a massive Mansfield sandstone formation and created a natural bridge known as Portland Arch.
 A few native white pine are mixed with oaks and hickories on the thin mantle of soil on steep slopes.
 The ground is covered with mosses and lichens, and supports scattered beds of blueberry, huckleberry, and wintergreen.
 This is the only place in the state where the Canada blueberry is found.
 The rare bush honeysuckle is found here as well.
 Vertical cliff faces have small crevices from which grow bulblet, hayscented, and marginal shield ferns.
 Several colonies of Forbes saxifrage are found in larger pockets of soil.
 Liverworts cover moist portions of some rocks, and are occasionally joined by the creeping fronds of walking fern.
 Portland Arch has been recognized for its uniqueness since the first settlers came to western Indiana.
 A resort and then a Boy Scout camp were located in this area in the past.
 Now Portland Arch is a National Natural Landmark, as well as a nature preserve.

 nice little place off beaten trail. good views and a fun short hike. would rate moderate for the ups and downs but overall fairly easy. good views.